calmoo/async_url_getter/README.md

-Request to http://www.twitter.com responded with 200 and took 1008.309ms to complete Request to http://www.taobao.com responded with 200 and took 1222.272ms to complete Request to http://www.weibo.com responded with 200 and took 3237.769ms to complete Requested timed out after 10 seconds
+Request to http://www.twitter.com responded with 200 and took 1008.309ms to complete Request to http://www.taobao.com responded with 200 and took 1222.272ms to complete Request to http://www.weibo.com responded with 200 and took 3237.769ms to complete Request to http://www.microsoftonline.com timed out after 10 seconds Request to http://www.rakuten.co.jp timed out after 10 seconds
 -----
 Mean response time = 654.694ms
 Median response time = 246.175ms